GymkhanaIITH/GymkhanaIITH/docs/ONBOARDING.md

 To test it locally , `git clone` the repository onto your local machine.
 Make changes locally and test them.
 Make sure that there is cross-browser compatibility, i.e. changes work on both Chrome and Firefox.

+Commit the changes and push to the deploy branch.
+Try to only have a linear stream of commits, i.e. no forced update in the deploy branch.

+**Note:** Writing good commit messages is recommended.

 #### Command Line specific Tips: